nRF24/CircuitPython_nRF24L01/docs/index.rst

 For CPython in Linux
 ---------------------------

-1. Clone the library repository, then navigate to the reository's example directory.
+1. Clone the library repository, then navigate to the repository's example directory.

    .. code-block:: shell